IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Deploying-your-first-nodejs-app.md

 ### Procedure

-1. Install the Zowe CLI and cics-deploy plugin by following the steps in [Installing](cdp-Installing).
+1. Install the Zowe CLI and cics-deploy plug-in by following the steps in [Installing](cdp-Installing).

 2. Create Zowe CLI profiles for z/OSMF, SSH, and cics-deploy by following the steps in [Creating Zowe CLI profiles](cdp-Creating-Zowe-CLI-profiles).